-The N-able N-central server is the "brains" of the system and contains a number of components including the Web Interface, the N-able N-central Administrator Console (NAC), Data Management System (DMS), Database, and other core system components.
+The N-able N-central server is the "brains" of the system and contains a number of components including the Web Interface, Data Management System (DMS), Database, and other core system components.
 In addition to providing an interface for the Agents and Probes, the DMS is also the business logic layer of the application.
 All rules that govern how N-able N-central deals with data are executed at this level.
 All physical data (configuration or monitored) is stored within the relational PostgreSQL database.